 - Name of individual

-- Correspondence address
+- Correspondence address.

-- Contact number and email address
+- Contact number and email address.

-- Details of the information requested
+- Details of the information requested.

-If staff receive a subject access request in any form they must immediately forward it to Ali Lee.
+If staff receive a subject access request in any form, they must immediately forward it to the person responsible for data protection in their school Mrs Howard, Headteacher head@meldreth.cambs.sch.uk